RackiSebastian/TeamSoftwareProjectUcc/README.md

         ^
         |
         |
-        This will run a localhost server that you can run by
+        This will run a localhost server that you can run by going on the internet and typing
                                                                                         |
                                                                                         |
                                                                                         |
                                                                                         v
                                                                                         127.0.0.1:8000
                                                                                             else:
                                                                                                 localhost:8000